ehefk/Quick-n-Dirty/README.md

-### Quick and dirty guide to one of the latest additions to Poiyomi's Pro shader.
+# Quick and dirty guide to Poiyomi Pro Dissolve Anim Sliders

 ## Keep in mind, this shader package changes frequently, so the way this works may end up changing in the near future, but the capability will almost certainly remain.